Prediction of dynamical systems from time-delayed measurements with self-intersections: Introduction

 \subsection{Prediction algorithms and the predictability conjectures of Schroer, Sauer, Ott and Yorke}

-Consider time-delayed measurements from a different perspective.
-Instead of trying to reconstruct the original dynamics $(X,T)$ from the time-delayed measurements of an observable $h$ (determining whether the map $\phi$ is injective), consider the problem of \emph{predicting} from the first $k$ terms of the time series $h(x), h(Tx), \ldots, h(T^{k-1} x)$ its future values $h(T^{k} x), h(T^{k+1} x),\ldots$.
+Let us look at the time-delayed measurements from a different perspective.
+Instead of trying to reconstruct the original dynamics $(X,T)$ from time-delayed measurements of an observable $h$ (determining whether the map $\phi$ is injective), consider the problem of \emph{predicting} from the first $k$ terms of the time series $h(x), h(Tx), \ldots, h(T^{k-1} x)$ its future values $h(T^{k} x), h(T^{k+1} x),\ldots$.
 Notice that such prediction takes place not in the original phase space $X$, but in $\phi(X) \subset \R^k$, considered as a model space for the system.
-One of the basic questions in this context is to determine, for which values $k$ such prediction is possible.
+One of the basic questions in this context is to determine for which values $k$ such prediction is possible.

 It should be observed that the prediction problem can be considered for both invertible and non-invertible transformations $T$, while the possibility of dynamical reconstruction (embedding) by delay coordinates maps is generally restricted to invertible systems.
 It is important to note that from a theoretical point of view, reconstruction implies prediction but not vice versa.
 Thus, the problem of predicting future values of a dynamically generated time series may possibly be more accessible than the problem of reconstructing the entire system.
-Moreover, the problem of prediction is relevant from the point of view of applications (see e.g.~\cite{ Rainfall94, hgls05distinguishing, Streamflow07, SolarCycle18}).
-In the context of applications, creating reliable prediction algorithms is a matter of major importance.
+Moreover, the problem of prediction is relevant from the point of view of applications (see e.g.~\cite{Rainfall94, hgls05distinguishing, Streamflow07, SolarCycle18,Dlotko_et_al}).
+In this context, creating reliable prediction algorithms is a matter of major importance.
 Let us present one of these algorithms, proposed by Farmer and Sidorowich in \cite{FarmerSidorowich87}.
 To describe it, consider a sequence of measurements $h(x), \ldots, h(T^{n+k-1}(x))$ of an observable $h$ for a point $x \in X$ and some $k, n \in \N$.
 This defines a sequence $z_0, \ldots, z_n \in \phi(X)$ of $k$-delay coordinate vectors, where

-Given such a sequence, for $y\in \R^k$, $\eps > 0$ and $n \in \N$, define
+Given such a sequence, for $y\in \R^k$, $n \in \N$ and $\eps > 0$ define